-Eight former students from the Texas A&M College of Architecture who have distinguished themselves as leaders and humanitarians in their respective fields will be honored as Outstanding Alumni at a 6:30 p.m. banquet Thursday, Feb.
-11, 2021 at The George hotel.
+Eight former students from the Texas A&M College of Architecture who have distinguished themselves as leaders and humanitarians in their respective fields will be honored as Outstanding Alumni at a banquet on a date to be determined.

 The 2020 Outstanding Alumni were nominated by former students and selected for their outstanding achievements by a college committee.